sayari-analytics/eslint-plugin-sayari/README.md

 `no-unwrapped-jsx-text`:
   - requires that when JSX text shares a common parent with other elements, the text be wrapped in a `<span>` tag
   - this prevents issues with [this React bug](https://github.com/facebook/react/issues/11538#issuecomment-390386520) when conflicted with things like google translate

+`polyfill-resize-observer`:
+  - imorts the polyfill build from react-resize-detector to avoid browser compatability conflicts when accessing the ResizeObserver API